irhimel/zatca-invoice-creator/MACOS_BUILD_COMPLETE.md

 #### For End Users

-**Intel Macs:**
+### Intel Macs

-1. Download `ZATCA Invoice Creator-1.0.0-x64.dmg`
+8. Download `ZATCA Invoice Creator-1.0.0-x64.dmg`
-2. Double-click to open the disk image
+9. Double-click to open the disk image
-3. Drag the app to Applications folder
+10. Drag the app to Applications folder
-4. Launch from Applications
+11. Launch from Applications

-**Apple Silicon Macs (M1/M2):**
+### Apple Silicon Macs (M1/M2)

-1. Download `ZATCA Invoice Creator-1.0.0-arm64.dmg`
+12. Download `ZATCA Invoice Creator-1.0.0-arm64.dmg`
-2. Double-click to open the disk image
+13. Double-click to open the disk image
-3. Drag the app to Applications folder
+14. Drag the app to Applications folder
-4. Launch from Applications
+15. Launch from Applications

 #### Security Note

-Since the app is unsigned, users may need to:
+Since the app is unsigned, users may need to

 1. Right-click the app and select "Open"
 2. Or go to System Preferences > Security & Privacy > General
 3. Click "Open Anyway" when prompted

 ### 🎯 Distribution Ready

-The app is now ready for:
+The app is now ready for

 - ✅ Internal company distribution
 - ✅ Beta testing with clients